 A toxin is defined as any substance that can cause structural damage or functional disturbance in an organism.
 They can be produced internally in the body, known as endotoxins, or can be ingested from our environment, known as exotoxins.

-In our strategic approach, we must first identify the source, nature & exposure period of accumulating toxins.
+In our strategic approach, we must first identify the source, nature and exposure period of accumulating toxins.

 Endogenous toxins are created internally by the body when the interwoven physiological processes are working less than efficiently; or when bacteria, fungi/yeasts, or viruses are present.
 When free radical activity exceeds antioxidant nutrients, cellular damage occurs.